asymmetricmedia/asym.me/assembly/uneasy.md

 smoothly.
 Every September, a new coterie of university students would get access to the Internet through their institutions.
-This increasingly diverse student body would instantly engage in all manner of experimental, irreverent behaviour, and, every September, those who had seen it all, and learned how to get along online had to instruct the newcomers how to avoid conflict and strife so that all could benefit from the network together.
+This increasingly diverse student body would instantly engage in all manner of experimental, irreverent behaviour, and, every September, those who had seen it all, and learnt how to get along online had to instruct the newcomers how to avoid conflict and strife so that all could benefit from the network together.
 Then came commercial providers and the floodgates opened.
 The small town became a bustling